-In interactive mode, sftp logs you into the remote system and places you at a prompt that is similar to a command prompt on your local system.
+In interactive mode, sftp logs you into the remote system and places you at a prompt that is similar to the command prompt you're familiar with on your local system.
 It offers you a limited, but very useful, set of commands with which you can navigate the remote file system and send and receive files.

 Or, if your user name on your local system is also "user", you could just type:

-...and your username "user" will automatically be used.
+...and your username "user" will automatically be sent as the username.